AnnaXatz/restaurant-reviewer/README.md

 *This screenshot illustrates the "View Restaurants" page, showcasing a list of existing restaurants in the system.*

 ![Example Screenshot](/screenshots/insert-restaurant.png)
-*This screenshot illustrates the "Insert Restaurant" page, where users can seamlessly add new restaurants to the system.
+*This screenshot illustrates the "Insert Restaurant" page, where users can add new restaurants to the system.
 The form allows entry of essential details, including the restaurant name and three associated dishes with their prices in euros.*

 ![Example Screenshot](/screenshots/insert-restaurant-failure.png)
 *In the event of an error during the restaurant insertion process, such as attempting to insert a restaurant with an already existing name, the application displays this screen with the message "Failed to insert restaurant."*